By Hafizah Osman (ARN) on 17 June, 2015. See original article here.

 This will provide users a “single-touch” configured solution for a wide variety of apps, and facilitate faster on-boarding of mobile devices in the enterprise.

 It has also recently signed on 15 new global ISV partners to its App Configuration for Enterprise (ACE) initiative.
 ACE is the open standard approach for managing and securing apps deployed via enterprise mobility management (EMM) solutions.
-The new ACE members include bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by EMC and Webalo.
+The new ACE members include bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by Axway by EMC and Webalo.